 |Certificates of Deposit|| ||$1000 for all terms|

-Shinhan Bank America offers several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Shinhan Bank America has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
 Shinhan Bank America does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Shinhan Bank America's CD rates are fair as compared against the national average.Back to Overview
+Shinhan Bank America's CD rates are fair in comparison to the average U.S. bank.Back to Overview

 Find a Shinhan Bank America Near Me

-Shinhan Bank America has 16 branches in the U.S.Back to Overview
+Shinhan Bank America has 16 physical locations across the U.S.Back to Overview